sulianthual/thebookofthings/README.md

 code by Sulian Thual (2020)

-A simple adventure game with a twist: you draw everything!
-Takes about one hour to complete.
-Made to learn object-oriented programming with python and pygame.
+A short adventure game with a twist: you draw everything!
+Your hero is on a quest to save his/her partner, and will meet many characters along the way.
+Free to play, supports keyboard and mouse controls, and takes about one hour to complete.
+Made with Python and Pygame (2021).

 references: https://github.com/sulianthual/thebookofthings